 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

-Not only is the Adventure Kings the lowest price tent in these reviews, but it’s also the lightest roof top tent, so it can be installed on pretty much any vehicle.
+Not only is the Adventure Kings rooftop tent the cheapest tent in these reviews, it’s also one of the lightest roof top tent Australia options, so it can be installed on pretty much any vehicle.
 Plus, it comes with a super thick mattress, is made with top quality materials and is versatile in that you’ve got the option to add different sized annexes to increase your livable space.

-In the best roof top tents 2021 comparison chart below, we’ve listed all the tents that feature in this guide’s reviews section.
+In the best roof top tents 2024 comparison chart below, we’ve listed all the tents featured in the review section.
 The chart provides a quick and easy way to compare the top rooftop tents and their features side by side to determine which one is best for you.

 200 x 120 x 100 cm